DCrawley94/nc-teaching-resources/seminar_plans/sd_be/theme_parks_part_1/seminar_2.md

 - ask students what the function should take accept as arguments
 - put previous pseudocode in the function
 - Ask students to think about what tests they might write for this, take suggestions and note them down
-- If not mentioned query students if there's any extra tests we might need as we're dealing with non-primitive data > if this has been mentioned ask why.
+- **If not mentioned query students if there's any extra tests we might need as we're dealing with non-primitive data > if this has been mentioned ask why.**

 ## Actual Code

+Show students repo with partial seed function, data, etc.

+**Highlight the package.json script**

-Show students repo with partial seed function, data, etc. Show the created utils file and test suite ready to go.
+Show the created utils file and test suite ready to go.

 With students help build up function with TDD.